topmenu original

 John D. Rockefeller forms the Standard Oil of Ohio company, William Lions of Connecticut invents an efficient can opener, 60 years after the tin can is invented and Larrowe, age 37 and Nina are enumerated in the 1870 census at 21 Bank Street in New York City, his occupation is listed as "literary library."
 Larrowe has aged appropriately between 1860 and 1870 but is still 5 years off the mark.

-The London, England Years - Professer Loisette
+The London, England Years - Professor Loisette

 1874 - On Sept.
 14, 1874 "The New York Daily Tribune" published the list of passengers departing New York for Liverpool aboard the steamship "Baltic," included among the passengers was M. D. Larrowe.
 Mrs. Larrowe is not listed so it is presumed they are no longer a couple.